Skip to content

 Transferring the configuration using web interface

+Go to the Config -> Settings tab both on the new and the old server.
 To download the configuration file, click the Download Config button.
 To upload configuration file to the new server, click the Upload Config button.

 flussonic ui